Soap Film Drainage Using a Centrifugal Thin Film Balance: Results and discussion

 Although effective gravity modifies the overall thinning patterns—leading to two distinct regimes and an inertia-to-viscous transition—it does not alter the fundamental expression for the linear liquid flux exchanged between the film and the meniscus.
 However, gravity affects the meniscus size, and consequently the magnitude of the flux.
 Increasing rotation speed or effective gravity reduces the meniscus radius, thereby enhancing the flux and accelerating film drainage.
 The scaling follows an exponent of $3/2$ with rotation speed (or equivalently $3/4$ with effective gravity), consistent with theoretical predictions.
 Geometric effects associated with the frame shape may alter this scaling exponent \cite{vigna_flowing_2025}.
 A crossover could occur if the meniscus radius $r_{\rm m}$ becomes comparable to the film thickness $h$—a situation expected only at very high rotation speeds ($\omega \approx 3600$~rad·s$^{-1}$, or $\tilde{g} \approx 200$), well beyond the current experimental stability limits.
-Finally, note that the long-time scaling for marginal regeneration–driven thinning, $h_R(t) \propto t^{-2/3}$, decreases more rapidly than the $t^{-1/2}$ scaling expected for thinning by internal flow (Eq.~\eqref{eq:poiseuille}), explaining why marginal regeneration remains the dominant mechanism even at very long times.

 Future work should focus on a quantitative characterization of the TFE detachment from the meniscus, TFE diameter~$\ell_{\mathrm{TFE}}$ in the film and the detailed, intermittent dynamics of their motion.
 Such insights would further clarify the mechanisms governing film erosion and the transition between the observed drainage Regimes under extreme effective gravity.